ungoogled-software/ungoogled-chromium/BUILDING.md

 Generate the PKGBUILD:

 ```
-mkdir -p buildspace/tree
+mkdir buildspace
 python3 buildkit-launcher.py genpkg -b archlinux archlinux
 ```

-A PKGBUILD will be generated in `buildspace/tree/ungoogled_packaging`.
+A PKGBUILD will be generated in `buildspace`.
 It is a standalone file that can be relocated as necessary.

 #### Create a compressed tar archive